 Further, the study concluded that pineapple farmers, processors and marketers were technically efficient with mean efficiency scores of .51, .45 and .13 respectively.
 The mean pure efficiency was .64, .73 and .39 for pineapple farmers, processors and marketers respectively.
 It was also concluded that the actors (farmers, processors and marketers) who were inefficient could increase their scale efficiency by 23%, 40% and 68% respectively.
-Also, the null hypothesis that there was no significant difference in the efficiency scores of the actors differ significantly from one another.
+Also, the null hypothesis that there was no significant difference in the efficiency scores of the actors was rejected and concluded that the efficiency scores of the actors differ significantly from one another.